 - Two passport-sized photographs

-- Completed Employment Verification forms or an official transcript if you are qualifying through a degree (included in application packet)
+- Completed Employment Verification forms, or an official transcript if qualifying through a degree (included in the application packet)

-- A Professional Investigator Surety Bond or Insurance Amendatory Endorsement form that covers all 3 years of the license period
+- A Professional Investigator Surety Bond ($10,000) or Insurance Amendatory Endorsement form covering the full three-year license period

 - A copy of your Certificate of Co-Partnership from the county clerk where your business is located

-- An Assumed Name Certificate or DBA if you are using a name that is different from your name or your corporation or organization name (Available from the Bureau of Commercial Services, Corporate Division, at 517-241-6470)
+- An Assumed Name Certificate or DBA if you’re operating under a name other than your own or your organization’s name (available from the Bureau of Commercial Services, Corporate Division, at 517-241-6470)

-- Five (5) notarized Personal Reference forms from individuals who can attest to knowing you for at least 5 years (included in application packet)
+- Five notarized Personal Reference forms from individuals who can attest to knowing you for at least five years (included in the application packet)

-If you are currently a law enforcement officer, you may not be licensed in the State of Michigan as a private detective unless you produce one of the following to the Department:
+If you’re currently a law enforcement officer, you may not be licensed in Michigan as a professional investigator unless you provide one of the following to LARA:

-- Written permission to act as a private investigator from your employer
+- Written permission from your employer to work as a private investigator

-- A copy of your jurisdiction’s published policies and procedures that includes verbiage of officers being allowed to seek off-duty employment as a private investigator
+- A copy of your jurisdiction’s published policies and procedures that includes language permitting officers to seek off-duty employment as a private investigator

 - A copy of the collective bargaining agreement from your jurisdiction